- July 30, 2021

 automatically get installed on your phone by not asking you to access information.
 As a result, your information can go public and trigger unwanted targeted marketing.
 So,

 - Don’t share your location unless the app is location focused

 - Don’t download unwanted apps unless you need

-- Don’t keep unwanted apps in your mobile device (Always check on your apps!)
+- Don’t keep unwanted apps on your mobile device (Always check on your apps!)

-Sharing location via online platforms: Many people are sharing their online data via social media.
-But as we have discussed before hackers are always there to detect your online activity.
+- Sharing location via online platforms: Many people share their online data via social media.
+But as we have discussed before, hackers are always there to detect your online activity.